 We offer a full tuition waiver for four years of doctoral study along with a competitive monthly stipend for four years of doctoral study.
 Teaching assistantships, research assistantships with ongoing funded faculty projects, and course instruction are important program elements which enable students to gain necessary professional experience in high quality teaching and research.

 Required Application Materials

 The following materials will be required to complete your application:

 - Standardized test scores:

-- A written piece that shows your writing and thinking skills, such as a proposal, report, or class paper.
-Your written submission should be a minimum of five pages long, but no more than 10.
+- A written piece that shows your writing and thinking skills, such as a proposal, report, class paper, or research paper.
+Generally your written submission should be between five and ten pages long.

 Note: Applications are accepted from December 1 to January 5; submit your application during this window.
 Detailed instructions are available in our online application.